DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 - MANAGEMENT INTERFACES
     - Used for management traffic such as TELNET, SSH, HTTP, HTTPS, RADIUS authentication, NTP, SYSLOG, etc.
-    - CAPWAP TUNNELS are also formed to / from the WLC’s management INTERFACE
+    - CAPWAP TUNNELS are also formed to / from the WLC’s management interface
 - REDUNDANCY MANAGEMENT INTERFACE
-    - When TWO WLCs are connected by their REDUNDANCY PORTS, one WLC is “ACTIVE” and the other is “STANDBY”
+    - When TWO WLCs are connected by their redundancy ports, one WLC is “ACTIVE” and the other is “standby”
-    - This INTERFACE can be used to connect to and manage the “STANDBY” WLC
+    - This interface can be used to connect to and manage the “standby” WLC

 - VIRTUAL INTERFACE
-    - This INTERFACE is used when communicating with WIRELESS CLIENTS to relay DHCP requests, perform CLIENT WEB AUTHENTICATION, etc.
+    - This interface is used when communicating with WIRELESS CLIENTS to relay DHCP requests, perform CLIENT WEB AUTHENTICATION, etc.

 - SERVICE PORT INTERFACE
-    - If the SERVICE PORT is used, this INTERFACE is bound to it and used for OUT-OF-BAND MANAGEMENT
+    - If the service port is used, this interface is bound to it and used for out-of-band management

 - DYNAMIC INTERFACE
-    - These are the INTERFACES used to map a WLAN to a VLAN
+    - These are the interfaces used to map a WLAN to a VLAN
     - For example :
-        - TRAFFIC from the “INTERNAL” WLAN will be sent to the WIRED NETWORK from the WLCs “INTERNAL” DYNAMIC INTERFACE
+        - TRAFFIC from the “internal” WLAN will be sent to the WIRED NETWORK from the WLCs “internal” DYNAMIC interface

 ---